wcyn/C_code/README.md

   Special Features: use of functions: fopen(), fclose(), "w" as well as fprintf() and
                          fscanf().
   Date Written:21th August, 2013: Wednesday
-  Date Last Compiled: 21th August, 2013: Wednesday
+  Date Last Compiled: 21th August, 2013: Wednesday<br>

 <b>Random Distribution</b>
 Program Specification: Genrates random numbers(seedling heights) between 3 and 5 and populates a two-dimentional array
-                         of 100 by 100 and calculates:
+                         of 100 by 100 and calculates:<br>
-                         i) The average height for each row ii) The average heights for each column iii) The total average
+                         i) The average height for each row<br>
+                        ii) The average heights for each column<br>
+                       iii) The total average<br>
-                        iv) The number of seedlings with height above average
+                        iv) The number of seedlings with height above average<br><br>

-  Special Features:      i)Use of two dimentional arrays.
+  Special Features:      i)Use of two dimentional arrays.<br>
-                        ii)Use of a random generator
+                        ii)Use of a random generator<br>
-                       iii)Nested for loops
+                       iii)Nested for loops<br>
-  Date Written:27th July, 2013
+  Date Written:27th July, 2013<br>
-  Date Last Compiled: 4th August, 2013
+  Date Last Compiled: 4th August, 2013<br>

 <b>shutcomp</b>
 Program Specification: Shuts down the computer immediately without saving any files or sessions.
-Could be useful for preventing breech of security, ot not :P
+Could be useful for preventing breech of security, or not :P .
+WARNING: Be careful with this code.
+Save all your work before running it.

 <b>simpleHomemadeTokenizer</b>
 Simple Homemade Tokenizer instead of using the strtok() function in C